Discover the Real Story of Santa Fe

 • Connect with the historic alignment near the New Mexico State Capitol

-• Pass the San Miguel Mission, the De Vargas Street House (“Oldest House”), and the famed Loretto Chapel
+• Pass the San Miguel Mission, the De Vargas Street House (“Oldest House”), and the Loretto Chapel

 Duration: 2 hours

-Single walkers welcome (minimum charge $75)
+Single walkers welcome (minimum charge $80)

-👉 Reserve Your Route 66 Centennial Walk
+Minimum: 2 participants👉 Reserve Your Route 66 Centennial Walk

 About Our Guides